xizhonghua/GreenDC-Summary/papers/Fetah14_Tasks-Msg-Schedule.md

 - Any exaggerated claims not supported by simulations or technical findings?
 - Are the comparisons made against other solutions proposed in the same area?-->
 - In fig 11, it is not explained why the makespan has minimum value when the cluster size is 5.
-- In the simulation, the scheduling overhead is not studied.
-It would be better for the authors to analyze the overhead, otherwise, maybe the execution of the proposed approach itself is time consuming and thus a simpler scheme will be energy beneficial.
-The evaluation of the time overhead and energy overhead is very important especially when the authors are not able to make comparison with existing works.

 ### Questions
 - The authors mention that there are several models proposed for interfrence modeling, and they use the protocol model proposed in ref[19].
 However the author fail to give any reasons or comments of why they stick with this model rather than others.